melogabriel/tinfoil-shops/README.md

 If you find this tool useful, please consider starring our repository: [Star on Github](https://github.com/melogabriel/tinfoil-shops)

 To check which tinfoil shops are working now, go to [this repository](https://github.com/melogabriel/tinfoil-shops-status).

+If you have any shops to add, open an [issue](https://github.com/melogabriel/tinfoil-shops/issues/new) or make a [pull request](https://github.com/melogabriel/tinfoil-shops/pulls).

 ___